Miloš Krstić (footballer, born 1987): Jagodina

 On January 25, 2012, Krstić signed for FK Jagodina on a two-year contract.
 Krstić scored a total of seven goals in the Jelen SuperLiga while with Jagodina.
 He only played for a half-season up to summer of 2012, when it was announced that Krstić travelled to South Korea to respond to offers from Incheon United FC, Suwon Samsung Bluewings, and Daegu FC.

 Thun

 On June 29, 2012, he signed for FC Thun on a three-year contract, with an undisclosed fee paid to FK Jagodina.
 Before making his season debut he broke his fibula and had to wait until the winter to return to competition form.

 Radnički Niš

 Krstić signed for FK Radnički Niš on February 5, 2014.

 Nea Salamina

 On August 30, 2014 he signed for Nea Salamina.

 Return to OFK Beograd

 In January 2020, Krstić returned to OFK Beograd for the third time.

+He last played for Swiss side FC Affoltern.